 The variety of Barcelona skate spots makes it one of the best cities in the world for travellers who love to skate.
 There’s iconic street spots, sunny skateparks and super cool skate bars.
-Plus, it’s also the only city in the world where you’ll find a skate hostel – complete with skate ramp, boards and pro skater guests.
+Apart from all the amazing hostels in Barcelona, it’s also the only city in the world where you’ll find a skate hostel – complete with ramp, boards and pro skater guests.
 Trust us, you need to experience the unique skate culture in Barcelona to understand just how special it is.

 On our most recent trip to BCN, we challenged a bunch of travellers at our hostel to master some inventive skate tricks with the help of pro skaters Barney Page and Nisse Ingemarsson.
 Watch the video below to see how they got on, or keep scrolling for 10 of the best addresses for skating in Barcelona.